mrcha033/accord/docs/templates/ALOU-template.md

 - **Versioning**: Record append-only history in `org/_registry/_alou-log.md`.
 Keep each ALOU file as the current state only.
 - **Related documents**: Cross-reference the org tree, GEDI voting protocol, and the in-toto attestation header.
 - **Validation**: Run `validate_alou.py` and CI checks to keep the contract machine-verifiable.
+- **Runtime metadata**: Populate the `runtime` block so orchestrator tooling can scaffold prompts, outputs, and registry entries automatically.
 - **Formatting**: Quote version and date fields so YAML does not auto-cast them to numbers/dates.

 ---